-Barking Dog was commissioned by Valve to polish up Counter-Strike, making it a prime candidate to whip up their own clone of everyone’s favorite online tactical shooter.
-But while Global Operations offers some good CS-style gameplay, it brings along a jungle-full of pesky problems.
+Barking Dog was commissioned by Valve to polish up Counter-Strike.
+It was probably this experience that made them a prime candidate to whip out their own clone of everyone’s favorite online tactical shooter.
+But while Global Operations offers some passable CS-style gameplay, it brings along a jungle-full of pesky problems.

-The armory here is a hit and miss deal, benefiting from a great sense of variety but barely any visual flair or visceral feel.
-Every class has his own batch of weapons to choose from – assault rifles for Commandos, light SMGs for Recon units, sniper rifles for the Sniper – and you can customize most of them with suppressors, scopes or flashlights.
-If you’re strapped for cash it’s usually not a huge problem, since you can pick up guns left over by fallen comrades or enemies.
+While you do heave a lot more buying options, the armory at large is hit and miss.
+It does benefit from the variety and customization, but hardly any of the weapons have any bang to make them feel truly visceral.
+On the brighter side the armory is pretty balanced, with each class having its own batch of purchasing options – assault rifles for Commandos, lightweight SMGs for Recon units, sniper rifles for the Sniper – and you can customize most of them with suppressors, scopes or flashlights.
+If you’re strapped for cash it’s usually not a huge problem, since you can pick up guns dropped by killed players (regardless of your class).
 It’s only a shame none of the guns neither look nor sound convincing.

 The action spans a wide spectrum of real-world locales, with 16 huge stand-alone missions.
 The standard variety ensues – desert, jungle and snow – but a few creative exceptions place you in a Scarface-like drug lord palace, train tunnel or industrial facility.
 You even get two missions based on one of our favorite Team Fortress Classic maps, The Hunted, where one side must protect a VIP and the other side must assassinate him.